Table of Contents

 The United States-Mexico Border

 The US-Mexico border is one of the most heavily fortified land borders in the world.
-The construction of walls, the deployment of border patrol agents, and policies like the Migrant Protection Protocols have dramatically altered displacement patterns in the region.
-Central American migrants fleeing violence and poverty are often pushed into the dangerous Sonoran Desert or forced to wait in Mexican border cities under precarious conditions.
-The result has been a rise in migrant deaths, family separations, and overcrowded detention centers.
-The border wall’s inability to stop migration has instead rerouted it, highlighting the limits of physical barriers in managing displacement.
-Since 2020, US border policy has oscillated between strict enforcement and temporary humanitarian exceptions, creating a volatile environment for those seeking safety.
+The construction of walls, deployment of thousands of border patrol agents, and implementation of policies such as the Migrant Protection Protocols (commonly known as the "Remain in Mexico" policy) have dramatically altered displacement patterns in the region.
+Central American migrants fleeing endemic violence, poverty, and climate crises are often pushed into the dangerous Sonoran Desert or forced to wait in Mexican border cities under precarious and unsafe conditions.

 The European Union’s External Borders